rchockxm/js-orgChart-2/README.md

 Features:

 * No external library required.
 Code written in Pure JavaScript.
-* Nodes can use any custom HTML template.
+* Height flexible.
+Nodes can use any custom HTML template with CSS.
 * Unlimited child nodes in node depths.

 <h2><a name="usage" class="anchor" href="#usage"><span class="mini-icon mini-icon-link"></span></a>Usage</h2>